Notifications

 Meeting Alberta’s rising demand for water

-Bill 7 would help streamline regulatory requirements, increase transparency and make it easier for Albertans to use and share water.
+The Water Amendment Act (Bill 7) will help streamline regulatory requirements, increase transparency and make it easier for Albertans to use and share water.

 Ministry responsible: Environment and Protected Areas